The History of the Martin D-45

 The sides and back are lavishly crafted from Brazilian rosewood with beautiful grain patterns.

-While snowflake inlays were used in the 1938 model, hexagon inlays were first introduced in 1939.
+While the snowflake inlays were used in the 1938 model, hexagon inlays were first introduced in 1939.
 Additionally, the abalone shell decoration along the edges of the fingerboard is a custom specification not found on the original D-45.

 Since the switch to hexagon inlays occurred in 1939, it can be inferred that this instrument is a Custom Shop recreation of the D-45 from around 1938, the year of its debut.
 The abalone shell decoration along the edge of the headstock further enhances its elegance.
 Additionally, Brazilian rosewood is used for the veneer, displaying a grain pattern distinct from that of Indian rosewood.